linker3000/Z80-Board/README.md

 # Z80-Board
-Z80 computer wirewrapped on perfboard.
+A Z80 computer wirewrapped on perfboard.

 The wirewrapping technique uses standard IC sockets and PCB header pins, so the components and wiring are on the same side of the board; this has many benefits: